Concept Deep Interview #02|Empathy with Mingei

 Watari

-Generally speaking, the standard of value for beauty in tools up until now was that tools made from expensive materials or made by famous craftsmen were considered beautiful.
-However, Mr. Soetsu recognized that "beauty" resides in things other than just physical things.
+Generally speaking, the standard for the value of "beauty" in tools up until now has been that they are made from expensive materials or made by famous craftsmen.
+But Muneyoshi realized that "beauty" can be found in more than just material things.

 Egawa

-Generally speaking, ``beauty'' refers to something visually beautiful, but in the definition of mingei, the shape is not described as ``it's beautiful because it looks like this.''
-In other words, it can be conveyed that it is not a story about beauty in terms of "shape or shape," but to be honest, you wouldn't understand it just by reading it.
+I think "beauty" generally refers to something visually beautiful, but in the definition of Mingei, it does not say "this is beautiful because this is how it is."
+In other words, it is not about the beauty of the "appearance or shape," but to be honest, it is hard to understand just by reading it quickly.

 Watari

-It's definitely hard to understand.
-As I said, I don't think the "beauty" here refers only to appearance and form.
-Mr. Soetsu, who was also a religious philosopher, interpreted this as showing how to perceive beauty from a religious perspective.
+It is certainly difficult to understand.
+As you say, I don't think the "beauty" shown here refers only to appearance or shape.
+Muneyoshi, who was also a religious philosopher, interprets this as showing how to understand beauty from a religious perspective.

 Egawa

-I interpreted Mingei as the ``beauty of use'' that Soetsu said, meaning that use and function lead to beauty.
-The beauty of use (functional beauty) is almost the same as folk art.
+I have always interpreted Mingei as the "beauty of utility" that Soetsu spoke about, that is, the use and function of something lead to beauty.

 Watari

-Certainly, there are many ways to receive it.
-There were times when I saw it that way at first, but I think it's because design has a tendency to use logic to unravel the origins of tools and connect them to form.
-But when I looked at folk art, I realized that it's not just about functional beauty.
+Certainly, that's a common way of looking at things.
+I also had a tendency to see it that way at first, but I think that's because design has a tendency to try to logically unravel the origins of the tool and connect it to the shape.
+But when I looked at Mingei, I realized that it's not just about functional beauty.

 Egawa